Second Cold War: 2021–2025

-In September 2022, a Greek civil engineer and politician Anna Diamantopoulou further stated, despite unity of NATO members, "the West has lost much of its normative power," citing her "meetings with politicians from Africa, Latin America, and the Middle East."
+In September 2022, Greek civil engineer and politician Anna Diamantopoulou stated that, despite unity of NATO members, "the West has lost much of its normative power", citing her "meetings with politicians from Africa, Latin America, and the Middle East".
 She further stated that the West will risk losing "a new cold war" unless it overcomes challenges that would give Russia and China a greater world advantage.

-She further gave suggestions to the Western powers, including the European Union.
+In September 2023, a USC professor Brett L. Carter wrote on his Foreign Affairs piece how the second cold war, exacerbated by China's influence in African affairs, would cause weakened democracy in Africa to recede back to authoritarianism, leading to potential economic hindrance for the continent.
+As further noted by Carter, while China had been "the Soviet Union's junior partner" to rival the US in the original Cold War, the Soviet Union's successor Russia in the newer cold war has had "more narrow" interests in Africa than China has.
+Nevertheless, Carter noted how China's and Russia's own domestic situations would hamper Africa's long-term goals.
+Carter further suggested that the US do more to counter the influences of China and Russia toward Africa.

-In September 2023, General Secretary of the Workers' Party of Korea Kim Jong Un called for an accelerated increase in the production of domestic nuclear weapons in response to the world entering a "new Cold War" between the United States and a "coalition of nations" including China, Russia, and North Korea.
+In the same period, General Secretary of the Workers' Party of Korea Kim Jong Un called for an accelerated increase in the production of domestic nuclear weapons in response to the world entering a "new Cold War" between the United States and a "coalition of nations" including China, Russia, and North Korea.

 In December 2023, Gita Gopinath, first deputy managing director of the International Monetary Fund (IMF), warned that the deepening "fragmentation" between the two power blocs—one by the United States and European allies; another by China and Russia—would lead to "cold war two", impacting "gains from open trade" and risking potentially loss of up to trillion.

-In The Diplomat June 2024 article, University of Bonn (Germany) professor Maximilian Mayer and Jagiellonian University (Poland) professor Emilian Kavalski opined that the China–Russia relations have been stronger than before and that Xi's China will "fully back Putin's effort to threaten and undermine [Western] liberal democratic states", threatening European security and dashing any hopes that the relations between the two countries would become further strained.
-Mayer and Kavalski further criticised Europe for lacking "historical templates" and its "tripartite approach to China—as [its] partner, competitor, and rival—"as "woefully outdated because it [the approach] lacks a security angle altogether."
+In a June 2024 article in The Diplomat, University of Bonn (Germany) professor Maximilian Mayer and Jagiellonian University (Poland) professor Emilian Kavalski opined that the China–Russia relations have been stronger than before and that Xi's China will "fully back Putin's effort to threaten and undermine liberal democratic states", threatening European security and dashing any hopes that the relations between the two countries would become further strained.
+Mayer and Kavalski criticised Europe for lacking "historical templates" and its "tripartite approach to China—as [its] partner, competitor, and rival" as "woefully outdated because it [the approach] lacks a security angle altogether".
 Both the professors further advised Europe to address China's strong ties with and strong support for Russia's further aggressive plans toward Europe.

+2025–present

+In February 2026, before an upcoming US–Brazil meeting, the Brazilian president Luiz Inácio Lula da Silva told a news conference in New Delhi that Brazil wants neither "a new Cold War" nor any country's intervention but rather be "treated equally" like all other countries.
+He declared this a message to the second administration of Donald Trump, who became the US president again in 2025, succeeding Biden.